-This strategy is implemented through BOQ's Tax Risk Management Policy ('TRM Policy').
-The TRM Policy is approved by the BOQ Board and reviewed by the BOQ Board at least every 2 years.
+This strategy is implemented through BOQ's Tax Risk Management Policy (TRM Policy).
+The TRM Policy is approved by the BOQ Board and subject to annual review.
 The TRM Policy outlines the following governance parameters that are to be followed at all times:

-- The BOQ Group will comply with all relevant tax laws in the jurisdictions in which it operates. - The integrity of the BOQ Group and both financial and non-financial impacts of decisions are to be considered when assessing tax positions and strategies. - The BOQ Group has an obligation to pay the legally correct amount of taxes due, as established by the laws in the jurisdictions in which it operates.
-This includes an obligation to lodge returns and pay taxes on time. - The BOQ Group seeks to achieve certainty relating to all tax positions adopted, however acknowledges that this may not always be possible.
-All tax positions adopted by the BOQ Group are to be no less than "reasonably arguable", however significant tax positions or issues that may carry reputational risk are expected to have much higher levels of certainty. - The BOQ Group will not enter into artificial or contrived arrangements to achieve a tax benefit.
+- The BOQ Group will comply with all relevant tax laws in the jurisdictions in which it operates; - The integrity of the BOQ Group and both financial and non-financial impacts of decisions are to be considered when assessing tax positions and strategies; - The BOQ Group has an obligation to pay the legally correct amount of taxes due, as established by the laws in the jurisdictions in which it operates.
+This includes an obligation to lodge returns and pay taxes on time; - The BOQ Group seeks to achieve certainty relating to all tax positions adopted, however acknowledges that this may not always be possible.
+All tax positions adopted by the BOQ Group are to be no less than "reasonably arguable", however significant tax positions or issues that may carry reputational risk are expected to have much higher levels of certainty; and - The BOQ Group will not enter into artificial or contrived arrangements to achieve a tax benefit.

 BOQ has developed and fostered good working relationships with the ATO.
-This has been achieved by proactively contacting the ATO to discuss key tax issues, seeking private binding rulings on material tax issues that are considered uncertain, etc. Given the size of the BOQ Group, the ATO has undertaken various tax risk reviews.
+This has been achieved by proactively contacting the ATO to discuss key tax issues, seeking private binding rulings on material tax issues that are considered uncertain and engaging with the ATO ensure efficiencies with respect to a range of reporting obligations.
+The ATO has undertaken various tax risk reviews consistent with its approach to organisations of a similar size and complexity to BOQ.
 BOQ has approached these risk reviews in an open, cooperative and professional manner.